SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 - **could** is used when a parser could optionally support the directions, but in a general sense should be considered not supported.

-- **should** is used when there could be reasons for a parser to not follow the directions, this is a very strong recommendation and should be assumed to be supported in a general sense.
-If the parser does not follow these directives it should advertise this clearly!
+- **should** is used when there could be reasons for a parser to not follow the specification, **should** is a strong recommendation and should be assumed to be supported in a general sense.
+If a parser does not follow these directives it should advertise this clearly!

-- **needs** is used when the parser is required to follow the directives to conform to this standard.
+- **needs** is used when the parser is required to follow the directives to conform to the SKON specification.

 ## Encoding